gdrosos/bloat-study-artifact/README.md

 ```
 The JSON file depicted above serves as a mapping of software projects to their vulnerable dependencies.
 Each key represents a unique project, identified by its name.
 Associated with each project key is a list of objects, where each object corresponds to a particular dependency identified by its package name and version (e.g., Pillow:10.0.0).
 The values are arrays listing the Common Vulnerabilities and Exposures (CVEs) IDs that impact that specific version of the dependency.
 This structure enables quick identification of vulnerabilities associated with dependencies in our project dataset.

 Then, you can also run the reachability analysis on the stitched call graphs to produce the security metrics used to answer RQ2.
 To do this you need the already existing file `data/security/vulnerability2function.json` which contains the manually created mapping of each vulnerability encountered in our dataset with the actual vulnerable function (See second paragraph of Section 2.4 of our paper).
 Moreover, you need to have produced the stitched call graphs of each project to perform this step.
-You can do this either by using the "pre-baked" dataset existing on Zenodo (for details see [here](todo)) or by performing the steps described in the [Stitching & Reachability Analysis of Full Dataset (Optional)](#stitching--reachability-analysis-of-full-dataset-optional) section.
+You can do this either by using the "pre-baked" stitched call graph dataset existing on Zenodo (for details see [Full Call Graph Dataset Retrieval (Optional)](#full-call-graph-dataset-retrieval-optional)) or by performing the steps described in the [Stitching & Reachability Analysis of Full Dataset (Optional)](#stitching--reachability-analysis-of-full-dataset-optional) section.
 You can run the security reachability analysis by running:

 ```bash